 City of Hope (1991)

 tony lo bianco todaySince the late 1970s, Lo Bianco's career has been largely focused on television, in made-for-television films and on a couple of short-lived television series.
 While he has directed several episodes of television series, he has directed only one film, the low-budget thriller Too Scared to Scream (1985; with Mike Connors and Anne Archer).
 Today, he is still enjoying success on stage in the role of the late New York City Mayor Fiorello H. LaGuardia in a one-man show called The Little Flower, adapted from the Broadway production Hizzoner! in which Lo Bianco acted in the late 1980s.
-And he is still active in films with two releases slated for 2013, including Send No Flowers (2013; with Sean Young) and '79 Parts (2013; with Eric Roberts and Sandra Bernhard).
+And he is still active in films with a release slated for 2015, the comedy '79 Parts (2015; with Eric Roberts).

 Lo Bianco is the father three daughters with first wife, Dora, a writer whom he married in 1964.
 The couple parted ways in 1984, and he married again in 2002 to second wife Elizabeth.
 Lo Bianco and his second wife divorced in 2009.